servinube/drupal8/README.md

 You only need to edit docker-compose.yml and change localhost in environment section to yourprojec.dev.

 After save the changes you can run `docker-compose up -d drupal` and browse to http://yourprojec.dev to see your site.

+## Copying to production

+Adapt the file dist.yml to your Docker Hub account.
+Run `./build` to create the Docker image from your source code.

+You need to upload the folowing files to your server:

+- dist.yml
+- dist/update
+- ¿La carpeta data? o será mejor instalar desde cero e importar la configuración exportada previamente
+- `drush sql-dump --result-file=../private/initialdump.sql`

+Then SSH to your server and run `./update`.
+`drush sqlq --file=../private/initialdump.sql`